 I believe, however, that we are free to change if we so please.
 In spite of whatever failures our country has suffered, we threw off a king, we threw off slavery, and we threw off institutionalized racism, to name a few of our more important accomplishments.
 Are we now suddenly unable to improve ourselves further?
 Surely not!

-I propose, therefore, that we end this careless cycle of poor self governance with our present generation and that we teach our children how to manage the next.
-If you think me a fool for believing that such a thing could happen, then I challenge you to prove to me that it cannot.
+I propose, therefore, that we end this careless cycle of poor self governance in our present generation and that we teach our children how to manage the next.
+If you think me a fool for believing that such a thing could happen, then I ask how you know this to be true, and I challenge you to prove to me that it is.
 In a short time, anyone attempting such a proof by honest means would be forced to admit that it simply comes down to the will of the people of any given generation.

 So here we are—in our own generation and on our own watch.
 It falls to us, therefore, to decide whether we will begin our world over again, or whether we will waste away in passive resignation.